Roos-AID/ModbusRTU-ESP8266-webui/README.md

 The features of this ModbusRTU-ESP8266-webui firmware are:
 - Implementing the Modbus RTU protocol on the NodeMCU (ESP8266) to display in webUI and publish to MQTT
+- A simple schematic is in the Documents folder, there are also some screenshots of the webUI on an iPhone

 - Registers and formats to be read can be configured in config file Modbusmap.cfg (see file for spec)
-- setting for the config file name, default to Modbusmap.cfg , additional file Modbusmaptest.cfg is to debug and is automatically loaded when bDebugMBlogic = true during compile.
+- setting for the config file name, default to Modbusmap.cfg , additional file Modbusmaptest.cfg is to debug the code and is automatically loaded when bDebugMBlogic = true during compile.
     Additional files are included, eg. MBmapUMG96.cfg for Janitza UMG96 and MBmapSolaredge.cfg as examples.
-- Also Strings can be read, see config file for spec.
+- Strings upto 64 chars in length, being 32 registers, can be read, see config file for specification.
+    - As Modbus Strings are not clearly defined how to decode, a byteswap option is available (in telnet debug option 8 for now).

 - Dynamic MQ Autoconfigure for homeassistant based on registers defined in Modbusmap.cfg
-- When MQ is enabled, then read registers are send to MQTT when enabled in Modbusmap.cfg
+- When MQ is enabled, then the specified Modbus registers are send to MQTT when enabled in Modbusmap.cfg

 - Register values can be converted by a set factor in the config file for display in Webui and MQTT (eg. read Wh and display kWh)
+    The value can also be negative.
 - Warning : Conversion of int values are rounded to int when factor is applied

 - Enable telnet listening (for debugging and some commands, enter h for help)
 - Telnet commands are eg: t = toggle relay, l = list Daytime map , d = re-read Daytimemap.cfg, m = Configure MQTT Discovery
-- Telnet debug commands are 1,2,3 and 9 (see output of h)
+- Telnet debug commands are 1,2,3 and 8, 9 (see output of h)

 - a REST API (http://<ip>/api/v1/Modbus/Modbusmonitor
 - settings for Hostname, MQTT and NTP in the webUI